-As a qualified and accredited therapist in private practice, I provide counselling and psychotherapy to adults, children, young people and families in Moseley, Birmingham, B13.
+As a qualified and accredited Counsellor/Psychotherapist and Systemic Practitioner in private practice, I provide counselling and psychotherapy to adults, children, and young people.
+I also work with couples and families in Moseley, Birmingham, B13.
 My practice is within easy reach of Kings Heath (B14).

 A core component of my work is about supporting clients to explore their life experiences in their own way.
 For some, the prospect of this can be daunting.
 Knowing they will be listened to and not judged can help to make this process feel more manageable.